croche2574/JoyType/README.md

 6. Runs will be saved only when "Save and Quit" is selected.
 Make sure to select this rather than closing with other methods.

 **Output Details:**
-\nThe output produced from each complete set of runs is a .json file located in /output.
+The output produced from each complete set of runs is a .json file located in /output.
 See the sample provided for an example of the output.
 The output can be further processed by running `python.exe .\efficiencyCalc.py` after all trials have been run.
 This will produce a .json file containing the efficiency and other relvant data for each of the user trials.